STAT545-UBC-hw-2018-19/hw08-CeciliaLe07/README.md

 ### The app

 This app allows you to explore the dataset [world-happiness](https://www.kaggle.com/unsdsn/world-happiness) by continent, regions, and countries!
-All along the period from 2015 - 2017, providing you some statistics graphs and dynamic rankings.
+All along the period 2015 - 2017, providing you some statistics graphs and dynamic rankings.

 ### Data Sources